jgr3go/angular-contextual-date/README.md

 This will remove the `fullDate` portion of the `contextual-date`.
 Instead of `11:15 am (7 minutes ago)` it will display as `7 minutes ago`

 ### `config.fullDateFormats`
-`fullDateFormats` contains four formats for the `fullDate` component of a `contextual-date`.
+`fullDateFormats` contains several formats for the `fullDate` component of a `contextual-date`.
 They all use the [Angular `date` format](https://docs.angularjs.org/api/ng/filter/date) to generate the result.

 ```javascript
 contextualDateService.fullDateFormats.<option> = <format>;